MrParalloid/nu-ayu/README.md

 Light mode draws from the Ayu color tradition: warm off-whites and purple-grey text that reduce eye strain without feeling washed out.
 Dark mode is an original: deep violet-tinged backgrounds with a consistent warm orange accent throughout.

-The approach was "future-proof changes" — only where it matters for removing distractions and smoothing experience while keeping longevity in mind.
+The approach was "future-proof changes" — change only where it matters for removing distractions, improving focus, and smoothing experience – all while keeping longevity in mind.
 This keeps the theme stable across Obsidian updates and avoids the visual debt.

 ![](screenshots/ayu-screenshot.png)